Why Does My Dog’s Ear Make a Crackling Noise

 What to Do About Your Dog’s Ear Clicking Noise

 Unfortunately, reaching out to your veterinarian is the only way to get rid of your dog’s ear making a clicking sound.
-In either cause of a dog’s ear clicking, the vet will have to swab the ear and look under a microscope to see what type of bacterial infection may be present, if any.
+In either case of a dog’s ear clicking, the vet will have to swab the ear and look under a microscope to see what type of bacterial infection may be present, if any.

 The vet will likely flush the ear to remove debris, fluid, or pus from the ear, which will give it a chance to heal.
 This process may be uncomfortable for your dog just as you can imagine having your ears flushed, but it is a great way to speed up the recovery process.